hussainbiedouh/symsync/readme.md

 # 📁 SymSync

-A Windows utility that creates and maintains symbolic links between directories, with real-time synchronization and system tray support! 🔄
+A Windows utility that creates and maintains symbolic links between directories, with real-time synchronization 🔄

 ## ✨ Features

 - 🔗 Creates symbolic links from a source directory to a target directory
 - 👀 Monitors source directory for changes in real-time with recursive subdirectory watching
 - 🔄 Automatically updates links when files are created, modified, moved or deleted
-- 🖥️ Minimizes to system tray with a fancy gradient icon
-- 🎨 Clean and intuitive GUI interface with light blue theme
 - 🛡️ Runs with administrative privileges for proper link management
 - 📊 Shows detailed status updates for each operation